 How Vision Therapy Targets the Problem

 Vision therapy isn't about glasses.
 It's about retraining the visual system to do what it should have been doing all along.
-In Surprise, optometrists who specialize in this work build custom programs based on where the breakdown is happening.
-You're not just doing random eye exercises — you're drilling specific skills that directly impact reading performance.
+Optometrists who specialize in this work build custom programs based on where the breakdown is happening.
+The exercises target specific weaknesses — eye teaming, tracking, focusing — and build those skills progressively, the same way a physical therapist strengthens a weak muscle.

 What to Expect from the Process